YuanJianhao508/RAG-Driver/README.md

 # RAG-Driver
-Official GitHub repository for "RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Multi-Modal Large Language Model Learning".
+Official GitHub repository for "RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large Language Model ".

 ## Highlights <a name="highlight"></a>